 The other installations are regulated by the Local Authority and these are either A2 processes, where the permit covers emissions to land air water energy and noise, or Part B processes where the permit covers emissions to air only.
 Part B processes include timber treatment, dry cleaning, waste oil burners, mobile concrete crushing units and the unloading of petrol at petrol stations.
 There are over 40 Part B processes within Tandridge, but currently no A2.

-Any person who wishes to operate a process that requires a permit must submit an application for an environmental permit, a waste oil burner permit, a petrol vapour recovery permit or a dry cleaner permit, as appropriate, with a fee, to the local authority.
+Any person who wishes to operate a process that requires a permit must submit an application for an environmental permit, a petrol service station permit or a dry cleaner permit, as appropriate, with a fee to the local authority.
 The authority must then issue an authorisation in accordance with government guidance.
 The permit will include conditions that the operator of the process will need to comply with and they will all be subject to regular inspections to ensure that this is the case.
 Advice notes for Environmental Permit Operators.

 Electronic applications can be made via Gov.uk.

 Will tacit consent apply?